 Disney Dining Plan

-Not much has changed from the Disney Dining plan of 2009, except a small increase in price.
+Not much has changed from the Disney Dining plan of 2010, except a small increase in price.
 Disney has also added the appetizer back, but only for kids 3 – 9.
 One change many people will notice is Le Cellier will switch to a signature restaurant starting March 1, 2011 for dinner only.

 The Disney Dining Plan includes, per person, per night of your stay: